-During the reporting period the Agency reported to Parliament through the Minister for International Trade, the Honourable Pierre Pettigrew.
+During the reporting period responsibility for the reporting to Parliament for the Agency was transferred from the Minister of Foreign Affairs to the Minister for Natural Resources, the Honourable R. John Efford.
 The Minister is responsible for the management and direction of the Agency.